 Prior to Electus, Caraccioli served as Executive Vice President of Starcom MediaVest Group, one of the largest brand communication companies in the world, driving innovation in content, programming and branded entertainment for blue chip clients such as Kellogg’s, Disney Studios, Applebee’s, Walgreens, Bank of America, Samsung and Blackberry.
 As the link between marketers and the entertainment industry, she created exclusive opportunities that integrated brands into the very fabric of pop culture and entertainment and forged extensive relationships throughout the entertainment, media and advertising communities.

-Justin Etheridge, Executive Vice President, Time Out North America
+Justin Etheridge, Former Executive Vice President, Time Out North America

-Justin Etheridge is Executive Vice President of Time Out North America.
-He oversees the brand’s continued audience and commercial growth across all platforms in North America.
-Justin, a Time Out veteran, has been with the brand for more than 13 years.
+Justin Etheridge is Former Executive Vice President of Time Out North America.
+He oversaw the brand’s audience and commercial growth across all platforms in North America.
+Justin, a Time Out veteran, had been with the brand for more than 13 years.
 He joined Time Out North America from his role as co-founder and Group Publisher of Time Out Australia.
 Prior, to this he served as publisher of Time Out Dubai for four years where he took the publication from a single-city print product to one of the region’s most successful multi-platform media brands.

 Rob Donnell, Founder & CEO, Brand Arc